Statiglin, tablets 1,75mg 120 pcs

 – diabetic ketoacidosis, diabetic precoma and coma;

-– condition after pancreatic resection;
+– condition after resection of the pancreas;

 – severe adrenal insufficiency;

-– intestinal obstruction, paresis of the stomach;
+– intestinal obstruction, gastric paresis;

 – hereditary lactose intolerance, lactase deficiency or glucose and lactose malabsorption syndrome;